 If you are meeting the learners for the first time, introduce yourself and encourage others to do so.
 Begin the day with greetings and positive phrases (Eg: "I'm so happy to see you here today!" or "We're going to have a great time together!").
 You may also ask learners how they are feeling and share your response too.

 Note: Do not try to "solve" their emotions.
-There is power in just expressing, acknowledging, and validating emotions.
-(Eg: "Thank you for sharing how you feel.")
+Just acknowledge and validate them.
+(Eg: Thank you for sharing how you feel.)

 Begin with a Grounding Exercise, If Needed.